Elizabeth1997/Play-with-Ibex/README.md

 One more thing!
 After configure the deployment settings, select what you want from deployment configurations list!
 No need to set a new server configuration again!
 Pay attention!
 Otherwise it will occur permission deny issue during uploading the files from localhost to remote server.
 <img src='./img/10.png' width=600/>

+If you are gonna use an existing server configuration, you should check the root path first in the Tools->Deployment panel first and fill the rest of part of the directory where you plan to upload you files remotely instead of the full path!!!